 From there, taking the whole employment lifecycle will be a good approach to methodically identifying how you can achieve success through people.

-We have seen in 2021, how hybrid working and being more environmentally aware has become higher on the agenda; both for employers and employees.
-These two issues are likely to continue to be a focus moving forward and are likely to be worth addressing in the people plan for 2022.
+We have seen since 2020, how hybrid working and being more environmentally aware has become higher on the agenda; both for employers and employees.
+These two issues are likely to continue to be a focus moving forward and are likely to be worth addressing in the people plan for 2023.